-To the extent that the underwriters sell more than ADSs in this offering, the underwriters have a 30-day option to purchase up to an aggregate of additional ADSs from us at the initial public offering price less the underwriting discounts and commissions.
+The underwriters have a 30-day option to purchase up to an aggregate of 1,500,000 additional ADSs from us at the initial public offering price less the underwriting discounts and commissions.

-Upon the completion of this offering, our outstanding share capital will be re-designated into Class A ordinary shares and Class B ordinary shares.
+Immediately prior to the completion of this offering, our outstanding share capital will be re-designated into Class A ordinary shares and Class B ordinary shares.
 Holders of Class A ordinary shares and Class B ordinary shares have the same rights except for voting and conversion rights.
 Each Class A ordinary share is entitled to one vote and each Class B ordinary share is entitled to 15 votes and is convertible into one Class A ordinary share at any time.
 Class A ordinary shares are not convertible into Class B ordinary shares under any circumstances.
 Nangeng Zhang, our Chairman and Chief Executive Officer, will beneficially own 100% of our issued Class B ordinary shares.
-Upon the completion of this offering, we will be a "controlled company" as defined under the Nasdaq Stock Market Rules because Nangeng Zhang will hold [•]% of the aggregate voting power of our total issued and outstanding share capital upon completion of this offering, assuming the underwriters do not exercise their over-allotment option.
+Upon the completion of this offering, we will be a "controlled company" as defined under the Nasdaq Stock Market Rules because Nangeng Zhang will hold 72.6% of the aggregate voting power of our total issued and outstanding share capital upon completion of this offering, assuming the underwriters do not exercise their over-allotment option.

-The underwriters expect to deliver the ADSs against payment in U.S. dollars to purchasers on or about , 2019.
+The underwriters expect to deliver the ADSs against payment in U.S. dollars to purchasers on or about November 25, 2019.

-Credit Suisse Citiqroup China Renaissance CMBI
+Citigroup China Renaissance CMBI

-Galaxy Digital Advisors LLC Huatai Securities Tiger Brokers
+Tiger Brokers Galaxy Digital Huatai Securities Haitong International

-Prospectus dated , 2019.
+Prospectus dated November 20, 2019.